microsoft/vott-react/README.md

 1. If possible, configure your production environment to serve the generated `service-worker.js` [with HTTP caching disabled](http://stackoverflow.com/questions/38843970/service-worker-javascript-update-frequency-every-24-hours).
-If that's not possible—[GitHub Pages](#github-pages), for instance, does not allow you to change the default 10 minute HTTP cache lifetime—then be aware that if you visit your production site, and then revisit again before `service-worker.js` has expired from your HTTP cache, you'll continue to get the previously cached assets from the service worker.
+If that"s not possible—[GitHub Pages](#github-pages), for instance, does not
+allow you to change the default 10 minute HTTP cache lifetime—then be aware that if you visit your production site, and then revisit again before `service-worker.js` has expired from your HTTP cache, you"ll continue to get the previously cached assets from the service worker.
 If you have an immediate need to view your updated production deployment, performing a shift-refresh will temporarily disable the service worker and retrieve all assets from the network.

-1. Users aren't always familiar with offline-first web apps.
+1. Users aren"t always familiar with offline-first web apps.
 It can be useful to [let the user know](https://developers.google.com/web/fundamentals/instant-and-offline/offline-ux#inform_the_user_when_the_app_is_ready_for_offline_consumption) when the service worker has finished populating your caches (showing a "This web app works offline!" message) and also let them know when the service worker has